Center Moe Petrus lines up for his final home game as a Husky.

 Kendall Reyes, RS Senior, Defensive Lineman

-On having his family close by in New Hampshire
+On having his family close by in

 Legend has it that you took a kick off back for a touchdown in high school.
 Now you are a big defensive tackle with NFL aspirations.
 How do you explain the transformation?

 "It's definitely the coaches.
 The coaches saw something in me when I was in high school and they've basically shown me the way.
 They knew I had potential but potential is just something that's so raw.
 They've worked with me the last five years to get better and better every single day.
 That coaches, the strength coaches, everybody.
 The whole program really molds you to grow.
 That's why we've had success."

 What would you want to say to Hank Hughes (Assistant Coach, Defensive Line) on senior day as to where he's helped you get as a football player?

 "Me and coach Hughes, we have a great relationship.
 It's a very intense relationship but at the end of the day, he's always looking out for the best of the group.
 He's a good coach.
 He's tough on us, but that's how you have to be in this business.
 I want to thank him for staying on me and keeping me humble and pushing us.
 Teaching us to play with passion, that's what you really need to be a defensive lineman.
 You have to be a passionate player."

 If you win these last two you are bowl eligible.